UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 {: .language-bash}

-If you remember back to the earlier [lesson]({{ page.root }}/04-changes/) where we added and committed our earlier work on `README.md`, we had a diagram of the local repository which looked like this:
+If you remember back to the earlier [lesson]({{ page.root }}/04-changes/) where we added and committed our earlier work on `notes.txt`, we had a diagram of the local repository which looked like this:

 ![The Local Repository with Git Staging Area]({{ page.root }}/fig/git/git-staging-area.svg)